goodFancier/bootstrap-treeview-vanilla-js-realization/README.md

-# bootstrap-treeview-vanilla-js-realization
+# Bootstrap-treeview-vanilla-js-realization
 bootstrap treeview realizon using Vanilla JavaScript, Java, CSS, JSF, Primefaces

 This project presents the files with the source code of the library implementation https://github.com/jonmiles/bootstrap-treeview.
-These are only bare files without the structure of the project
+These are only bare files without the structure of the project.
+Work done using javascript and java servlet